keraJLi/Jax2D/README.md

 </p>

 # More Complex Levels
-For creating and using more complicated levels, we recommend using the built-in editors provided in [Kinetix](https://github.com/FLAIROx/Kinetix).
+For creating and using more complicated levels, we recommend using the built-in editors provided in [Kinetix](https://github.com/FLAIROx/Kinetix) (or the online version available [here](https://kinetix-env.github.io/gallery.html?editor=true)).

 # Installation
 To use Jax2D in your work you can install via PyPi: